SENIOR SOFTWARE ARCHITECT, SOFTWARE DEVELOPER

 - Ported existing software between different operation systems and architectures.

-- Reviewed existing software for potential patent and licensing issues.
+- Reviewed existing software and communication protocols for security, patent and licensing issues.

 - Reverse engineering experience including analysis of Windows and Linux executables, kernel drivers, and non-x86 executables.